fvoltess/Letterboxd-Billboard-Sync/README.md

 # Letterboxd Showcase Updater

 This repository automates the process of updating a Letterboxd list with the latest movies displayed on a local cinema's billboard.
 It’s a personal project aimed at saving time by automating a process I used to do manually: checking the billboard for new films and then assessing their quality on Letterboxd.
+It's specifically tailored for that cinema.

 ## Repository Structure